lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 For **advanced users**, it is also possible to manually request a job with a VM (`srun -p ml --cloud=kvm ...`) and then use this script to build a Singularity container from within the job.
-In this case the `--arch` and other Slurm related parameters are not required.
+In this case, the `--arch` and other Slurm related parameters are not required.
 The advantage of using this script is that it automates the waiting for the VM and mounting of host directories into it (can also be done with `startInVM`) and creates a temporary directory usable with Singularity inside the VM controlled by the `--tmp-size` parameter.